joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/GRAPHICS_ARTIFACT_AUDIT.md

 ## Verification performed

+The latest full-suite and packaged-ROM results are recorded in [release verification](testing-and-build.md#release-verification).
+All repaired routes below are included in that passing suite; combat and Monster Log borders and equipment previews also passed against the exact release ROMs in both fonts.

 - Built fresh classic and shadowed ROMs from the matching Japanese source.
 - Disassembled the Japanese and fresh shadowed ROMs with `mgbdis --print-hex`.
 - Byte-compared the four native rendering spans listed above.